mathie/mathie.github.io/_posts/2015-02-26-there-and-back-again-a-packets-tale.markdown

   HTTP request is serviced, then chances are I'm talking to a seasoned backend developer.

-* And if we get into the nitty gritty of IP procotols, packets and routing, I've found myself an Ops engineer.
+* And if we get into the nitty gritty of IP protocols, packets and routing, I've found myself an Ops engineer.

-This interview question has been sitting with me in my repetoire for the past five years now.
-In the past couple of years, I've been wondering: wouldn't it be awesome if more of us[^3] had deeper knowledge of the full stack?
+This interview question has been sitting with me in my repertoire for the past five years now.
+More recently, I've been wondering: wouldn't it be awesome if more of us[^3] had a deeper knowledge of the full stack?
 While it's not necessary to know the wire layout of an ARP[^2] packet, for example, it's occasionally useful to know what ARP is when you're trying to figure out why two computers won't talk to each other.